Rups-Chat-2004/digital-twin-cvd-project/README.md

-# Digital Twin for Cardiovascular Disease Prediction using ACO, SMOTE, CNN & Bayesian Optimization
+# Digital Twin for Cardiovascular Disease Prediction using Machine Learning and Deep Learning

 This project aims to build a **Digital Twin system for predicting Cardiovascular Diseases (CVD)** using a hybrid machine learning approach:
 - **ACO (Ant Colony Optimization)** for feature selection